 \section{Abstract}

-We establish the Soliton Resolution Conjecture for the radial critical non-linear heat equation in dimension $D\geq 3.$ Thus, every finite energy solution resolves, continuously in time, into a finite superposition of asymptotically decoupled copies of the ground state and free radiation.
+We establish the Soliton Resolution Conjecture for the radial critical nonlinear heat equation in dimension $D\geq 3.$ Thus, every finite energy solution continuously resolves into a finite superposition of asymptotically decoupled copies of the ground state and free radiation.